-Target Long-Term Expected

-Asset Class Allocation Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Large Cap U.S. Equity 37.4% 4.2%
+Large cap U.S. equity 37.4% 4.2%

-Small Cap U.S. Equity 2.6% 4.7%
+Small cap U.S. equity 2.6% 4.7%

-Developed International Equity 16.5% 5.3%
+Developed international equity 16.5% 5.3%

-Emerging Markets Equity 5.5% 5.4%
+Emerging markets equity 5.5% 5.4%

-Fixed Income 15.0% (0.1%)
+Fixed Income 15.0% (0.1)%

-High Yield Bonds 2.0% 1.7%
+High yield bonds 2.0% 1.7%

 Other Additional Categories 5.0% 2.2%

 Real Estate 7.0% 4.0%

 Private Equity 7.0% 6.9%

-Cash 2.0% (0.3%)
+Cash 2.0% (0.3)%

 Total 100.0%

-Discount Rate: The discount rate used to measure the total pension liability as of the measurement date was 7.1%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made in full at the current contribution rates and the employer contributions will be made at actuarially determined contribution (ADC) rates for all future fiscal years.
+Discount Rate: The discount rate used to measure the total pension liability as of the Measurement Date was 7.10%.
+The projection of cash flows used to determine the discount rate assumed that Plan member contributions will be made at the current contribution rates and that employer contributions will be made at the actuarially determined contribution (ADC) rates for all future fiscal years.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the long term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.